paireks/dotbim-extensions-multicolor/README.md

 ## Introduction

-Extension for dotbim file format to allow multicolor elements.
+Extension with optional "face_colors" tag for dotbim file format to allow multicolor elements.

 Idea of multicolor elements was introduced by Viktor Kovacs - https://github.com/paireks/dotbim/issues/11